saeederamy/Auto-SSL-Nginx/README.md

 bash <(curl -Ls "https://raw.githubusercontent.com/saeederamy/Auto-SSL-Nginx/refs/heads/main/install.sh?v=7")
 ```

 **Note:** After the first installation, you no longer need the `curl` command.
-Simply type `auto-ssl` in your terminal to open the manager!
+Simply type `black-ssl` in your terminal to open the manager!

 ## 📋 Interactive Menu Overview